CynicDog/CynicDog.github.io/_posts/2024-08-05-azure-entra-in-spa.md

 }
 ```

-Now we can run the deploy scripts, `npm install predeploy; npm run deploy` and `gh-pages` will perform the deployment process and 'work' well, however, I suggest not to run this command at the moment.
+Now we can run the deploy scripts, `npm install predeploy; npm run deploy` and `gh-pages` will perform the deployment process, however, I suggest not to run this command at the moment.
 Since the credentials are hardcoded in the code lines, they are going to be included in distribution files, and ultimately get exposed to public when published on web.

 Curbing the enthusiasm, what we are going to do as a final step in deployment is to securely provide such credentials.